Mindy Kaling Hits Back at TV Academy For Attempted Emmys Snub: "I Was Singled Out"

 "We shouldn't have be bailed out because of the kindness our more powerful white male colleagues," she wrote.
 "This was like ten years ago.
 Maybe it wouldn't happen now.
 But it happened to me."
 In the end, Kaling called out the Academy, writing that she has been a proud member for years and asking why they couldn't just own up to their past mistake.

 Kaling's name was eventually included on the list of producers for the nomination, which the show lost to 30 Rock.
-She went on to be nominated five times as a producer of the show, but as she points out in Elle, none of that will prevent her from facing discrimination in the future.
+She went on to be nominated five times as a producer of the show, but as she points out in her Elle interview, none of that will prevent her from facing discrimination in the future.

 "'In this country, American means white.
 Everybody else has to hyphenate,'" Kaling said, quoting the late Toni Morrison.
 "It really doesn't matter how much money I have.
 I'm treated badly with enough regularity that it keeps me humble."